AJamesPhillips/anot8/README.md

 ## Configure a new vault

-    cp config/1.json config/new_vault_id.json
+    cp config/local_vault_template.json config/new\ vault.json

-Suggested to increment "new_vault_id" by 1 each time.
+`new vault` can be any name.

 ### Specifying sources (directories) of PDFs

 Edit the `root_path` attribute to point to the parent directory for your PDFs to annotate.
+This can be relative or absolute.

-Once the annotate server has started you can:
+Once the annotate server has started it will create a new anot8_vault_config.json file at this new root_path directory.
+You can then:

 * edit the `directories` attribute to contain the directories of the files you want to annotate.
-These are relative file.
-They are relative to `root_path`.
+These are relative to `root_path`.

 Specifying directories allows you to limit by whitelisting what files are available for the annotations server to serve.